asgardeo/asgardeo-auth-react-sdk/samples/using-oidc-react-sdk/typescript/README.md

 4. Navigate to **"Applications -> Develop"** section.
 And click **"New Application"** on right top corner.
 5. Click **"Single Page Application -> General Applications"**.
-6. Give a Name to the application and add `http://localhost:5000` to **"Redirect URLs"**, and proceed.
+6. Give a Name to the application and add `http://localhost:5000` & `http://localhost:5000/home` to **"Redirect URLs"**, and proceed.
+(This is a security feature and we need to inform Asgardio / WSO2 Identity Server that this endpoints are trusted)

-Application is registration is done.
+7. Also we need to inform the Server that the origin `http://localhost:5000` is also trusted.
+You can do this by navigating to **"Access -> OIDC -> Allowed Origins"**.
+That's all required to connect your application.
+8. Now the application is registered.
+You can navigate to **"Attribute - > Attribute Selection"** add attribute `email` to retrieve when we login to the sample (But this is optional if you want to see how it works).
+Also you can enable retrieve tenant domain by ticking **"Subject -> Include Tenant Domain"**

+And you are ready!
 OIDC details can be found under **"Access -> OIDC"**

 ### Setup and run sample